 At the periphery of the Devaraja Market were many shops again selling various items from audio cassettes, greeting cards, wallets, belts, sarees, cosmetics, footwear, women clothing, and in one corner was the “show stopper”.
 This quaint shop was/is open on both sides and the shop is stacked with the most sought after royal sweet called the “Mysore Pak”.

-To this day if you ask any Mysoorean where they can get the best Mysore Pak, every one of them will point to Guru Sweet Mart.
+To this day, if you ask any Mysoorean where they can get the best Mysore Pak, every one of them will point to Guru Sweet Mart.
 Always crowded, you have to wait patiently for your turn to get some Mysore Pak.
-But, once you get it and bite into it, the taste and melt in the mouth experience will make you want more.
+But, once you get it and bite into it, the taste and the “melt in the mouth” experience will make you want more.

 My personal favorite is the Ghee Mysuru Pak, which is not cut into pieces but is in the form of Halwa (pudding).
-I serve after heating for few seconds in the microwave.
+I usually serve this after heating for a few seconds in the microwave.
 Tastes heavenly!